wahrheit319/monopoly-service/README.md

 The database is relational with the schema specified in the `sql/` sub-directory, and is hosted on [ElephantSQL](https://www.elephantsql.com/).
-The database user and password are stored as Heroku configuration variables.
+The database user and password are stored as Heroku configuration variables rather than in this (public) repo.

 We implement this sample as a separate repo to simplify Heroku integration, but for lab 9, you can simply submit your code under the standard `cs262/lab09` directory.